SC: Managing Chaplain, HM Prison Chelmsford, East of England

-The job holder will provide for the religious and pastoral care of prisoners and staff in their own faith tradition, and appropriate pastoral care for all irrespective of faith tradition.
+Job holders within this group will provide religious and pastoral care of prisoners and staff in their own faith tradition and have an understanding/ knowledge of other differing faiths.

 This is a non-operational job with line management responsibilities.

-Essential Skills/Qualifications/Accreditation/Registration: The job holder must meet the NOMS specified faith eligibility requirements of their faith tradition.
-Details of some of the NOMS faith eligibility requirements can be found on the list appended.
+Essential Skills/Qualifications/Accreditation/Registration: The job holder must meet the HMPPS specified faith eligibility requirements of their faith tradition.
+Details of some of the HMPPS faith eligibility requirements can be found listed below.